Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Introduction

-A variety of graph intervention methods have been proposed in the literature to mitigate disparities in social capital at an individual level~\citep{hohmann2023polarizationCT,bashardoust2022reducing}.
-However, there is a lack of methods that consider such disparities at a group level, which is particularly relevant when the groups correspond to socially vulnerable groups, \textit{i.e.}, those defined on the grounds of sex, race, color, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other~\citep{CouncilofEurope2010,UnitedNations1966}.
-Evaluating disparities at the group level provides a broader, systemic perspective that allows for the identification of overarching structural barriers or inequalities that may not be apparent when examining individual experiences.
+A variety of graph intervention methods have been proposed in the literature to mitigate disparities in social capital at an individual level~\citep{bashardoust2022reducing}.
+However, there is a lack of methods that consider such disparities at a group level, which is particularly relevant when the groups correspond to socially vulnerable groups, \textit{i.e.}, those defined on the grounds of sex, race, color, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other~\citep{UnitedNations1966}.
 Focusing on the group level also supports the development of inclusive solutions at scale that benefit entire communities, promoting equity, diversity and the inclusion of disadvantaged groups.
 We denote the disparity in social capital among different groups in the network as \emph{structural group unfairness}.